hrishikeshkh/XCNN/README.md

 ## Contact

-For any questions or feedback, please contact:
+For any questions or feedback, please contact: hrishikeshh[at]gmail[dot]com

-Repository Owner
+Copyright: Hrishikesh K Haritas, Darshan Bankapure, Divyansh Mishra under the Apache 2.0 license.

 ---